-Major Code: 5378

-Contact Persons: QC Faculty, Jamie Hill, 309-796-5284, Rm.
+Associate in Applied Science Code: 5378 Contact Persons: QC Faculty, Jamie Hill, 309-796-5284, Rm.
 2-158; Don Mosier, 309-796-5278, Rm.
-2-154; Debbie Collins, 309-796-5316, Rm.
-2-155
+2-154.

 This degree is offered at the Quad Cities Campus.

 The Computer Information Technology Associate in Applied Science degree is a multi-disciplinary degree designed to produce graduates with the knowledge necessary to work in today's information technology environment.